One of the most effective methods of starting a survival fire is also one of the oldest – flint and steel.

-Since that campout nearly 20 years ago, I have not used anything except flint and steel or some other primitive method to start a campfire.
+Since that campout some 20 years ago, I have not used anything except flint and steel or some other primitive method to start a campfire.
 I still carry a flint and steel kit as my primary method of survival fire starting.
 The F&S method works very well and is worth learning.

 Here is why the old time method has a place in your modern survival kit.